velosoberti/DataScience_Guide/README.md

 - ### Study Guide and Review of Machine Learning in Supervised Prsctical Activities*

-#### In this guide, I cover how to handle data for supervised learning algorithms, including inputting missing values, label encoding, scaling, and transformations.
+#### In this guide, I cover how to handle data for supervised and no supervised machine learning algorithms, including inputting missing values, label encoding, scaling, and transformations.
 I also discuss topics such as optimization with GridSearch and the evaluation of regression and classification models.
 Finally, I delve into the models themselves, exploring their uses, methods, and functional logic.

 <p align="center">
   <a href="https://github.com/velosoberti/DataScience/blob/main/Machine%20Learning%20Project.ipynb" style="